mochell/PiCLES/README.md

 5. The test will run and display the results in the terminal.

 ## Basic model structure
 PiCLES follows the modular model structure from [Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/), but it does not currently share objects.
-Functionality from Oceananigans does not currently work in PiCLES.
+Functionality from Oceananigans does not work in PiCLES.

 A minimal working example is the following [examples/example_00_minimal.jl](examples/example_00_minimal.jl):